Rochester, New York: Cuisine

-One food product Rochester calls its own is the "white hot", a variant of the hot dog or smoked bratwurst made by the local Zweigle's company and other companies.
+One food product Rochester calls its own is the "white hot", a variant of the hot dog or smoked bratwurst made by the company Zweigle's and other local food manufacturers.
 Another local specialty is the Garbage Plate, a trademark of Nick Tahou Hots that traditionally includes macaroni salad, home fries, and two hot dogs or cheeseburgers topped with mustard, onions, and their famous meat hot sauce.
 Many area restaurants feature copies or variations with the word "plate" commonly used as a general term.
 Chicken Francese was first popularized by Rochester's Italian American community.

 The Genesee Brewing Company is headquartered in Rochester, where it holds an annual December tradition of assembling a tower of beer kegs in the shape of a Christmas tree.
 Other local franchises include Abbott's Frozen Custard, Bill Gray's, DiBella's, and Tom Wahl's.
 Dinosaur Bar-B-Que, which originated in Syracuse, also operates its second franchise downtown in the former Lehigh Valley Railroad station on the Genesee River.
 The Ragú brand of pasta sauce used to be produced in Rochester.
 Some of the original facility still exists and produces products for other labels (including Newman's Own) as Private Label Foods.
 Rochester was also the original home of French's Mustard, whose address was 1 Mustard Street.